-Security cameras are one tactic that you can use to protect investment, keep your units secure, and make sure that your tenants are behaving as intended.
-When it comes to security cameras for rental properties, however, it's not just a matter of plugging it in and walking away--there are a number of legal issues and restrictions.
+Security cameras are one tactic that you can use to protect your investment, keep your units secure, and make sure your tenants are behaving as intended.
+When it comes to security cameras for rental properties, however, it's not just a matter of plugging it in and walking away—there are a number of legal issues and restrictions.

 Before you go out and purchase any expensive equipment, here's what you need to know about security cameras for rental properties.

 Hopefully you already know this, but just in case, you're not allowed to record video or take still photos (which many Wi-Fi cameras do) in any area where someone would have a reasonable expectation of privacy.
 Bedrooms and bathrooms are clearly off-limits, but so are living rooms and common areas.
 Tenants expect privacy when their front door is closed, so no cameras in the house.

 The same expectations of privacy aren't in effect outside of your rental.
 For the most part, it's legal (and common) to record video in public places.
 For example, most people are aware that they could be recorded by security cameras on the street or in a public place, or even by Google Maps' Street View cameras while you're in your own yard.

 If your neighbors are in close quarters, however, they may not appreciate a security camera if it's pointed toward their home.
 While different states have different laws about recording, make sure you talk to your neighbors before you install any surveillance equipment.
 You want them on your side, because they can help to keep your property safe when you're not around.

 Since most newer cameras record audio as well as video, there are additional considerations to keep in mind when installing security cameras for rental properties.
 Federal law requires that one person knows they're being recorded.
 This means you can't eavesdrop or record any conversations that you're not taking part in.
 However, states have their own laws that may necessitate dual consent.